wp-plugins/improvely-for-woocommerce/readme.txt

 **Pricing & Plans**

 Improvely is free for 14 days so that you have a chance to try it out and decide which monthly plan best meets your needs.
-Our plans range from $29 to $299 per month depending on how many visitors your shop receives each month.
+Our plans start from $29 per month depending on how many visitors your shop receives each month.

 <a href="https://www.improvely.com/signup">Click here to begin your free trial</a>